mlesnoff/JchemoData.jl/README.md

 - Anderson, N.T., Walsh, K.B., Subedi, P.P., Hayes, C.H., 2020.
 Achieving robustness across season, location and cultivar for a NIRS model for intact mango fruit dry matter content.
 Postharvest Biology and Technology 168, 111202. https://doi.org/10.1016/j.postharvbio.2020.111202

+### **mlnir**
+MLNIR dataset available at: https://zenodo.org/records/16783068

+N = 208 hydrocarbon samples.
+For each sample, a near-infrared spectrum (intensities measured at given wavelenghts in cm-1) and a density value are provided.
+The dataset contains:
+* X: Raw NIR data
+* Xp: NIR data after preprocessing (SNV + 2nd derivative Savitzky-Golay)
+* y: Density normalized to [0, 1] (response to predict)

 ### **mnist20pcts**
 This is a random 20%-extraction (ntrain = 12000, ntest = 2000) of the CSV version of the MNIST dabase of handwritten digits (LeCun et al.).